daktales/UIFontWDCustomLoader/README.md

 This code is distributed under the terms and conditions of the [MIT license](LICENSE).

 ##Thanks
 The entire idea behind this library came after I see how FlatUIKit loads its fonts.
-So a big thanks over them.
+So a big thanks to them.
 [Link](https://github.com/Grouper/FlatUIKit)